Total Thyroidectomy for Thyrotoxicosis

 Frequently Asked Questions (FAQs)

-What is a total thyroidectomy?
+What is a total thyroidectomy

 Surgical removal of the entire thyroid gland.

-Why is a total thyroidectomy performed for thyrotoxicosis?
+Why is total thyroidectomy performed for thyrotoxicosis

 To treat hyperthyroidism that is severe or unresponsive to other treatments.

-What are the benefits of a total thyroidectomy?
+What are the benefits of total thyroidectomy

-What are the risks of a total thyroidectomy?
+What are the risks of total thyroidectomy

-Yes, lifelong thyroid hormone replacement therapy.
+Several days to weeks, with some patients requiring lifelong thyroid hormone replacement therapy.

-Can a total thyroidectomy cure thyrotoxicosis?
+Can I expect a normal life after total thyroidectomy

-Article last updated on: 25th June 2025.
+Article last updated on: 18th October 2025.

 If you have any feedback, please get in touch.